compulim/generator-azure-web-app/README.md

 2. Click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)
 3. Commit your changes and see it continuously deploy to Azure

-It takes about 5-10 minutes to build for the first time (due to large npm install), have a little patience.
+It takes about 5-10 minutes to build for the first time, have a little patience.

 ## How to develop professionally